Key figures in the Russian space program

 Isaev, Alexei Mikhailovich.
 1908-1971.
 Pioneer of Soviet rocketry and developer of rocket engines.

 Khartov, Viktor Vladimirovich.
 Born in 1955.
 Doctor of Technical Sciences, an expert in spacecraft electrical systems.
 Head of NPO Lavochkin since Jan.
 21, 2010.
-Previously worked as an engineer and chief designer of development and testing of spacecraft electric systems at NPO PM (ISS Reshetnev).
+Previously worked as an engineer and chief designer of development and testing of spacecraft electric systems at NPO PM (later ISS Reshetnev).

 Kibalchich, Nikolai Ivanovich.
 1853-1881.
 Russian revolutionary activist, who was considered to be an author of one of the earliest proposals for a rocket-powered manned flying apparatus.
 Kibalchich was executed for his role in the conspiracy to assassinate Tsar Alexander II.